The traffic revolution at Xpert.Digital: How a B2B niche survived the market collapse – Image: Xpert.Digital

 Fourth: Invest in long-term quality.
 One outstanding article per week beats seven mediocre ones.
 Depth beats breadth.
 Expertise beats volume.

 Sixth: Be patient.
-Building EEAT takes time.
+Building an EEAT takes time.
 Google monitors sites for months.
 Consistent quality pays off in the long run.

 The mathematics behind success

 The B2B market is growing exponentially.
 80 percent of B2B sales will be digital by 2025, compared to 13 percent in 2019.
-Machine learning in logistics: 23 percent CAGR until 2032.
-Renewable energy: $2.1 trillion investment by 2024.
+Machine learning in logistics: 23 percent CAGR by 2032.
+Renewable energy: $2.1 trillion in investment by 2024.

 Why one-man shows can win against corporations

-First: agility.
-A one-man show could react quickly to trends, pivot content, and test new topics.
+First: Agility.
+A one-man show could quickly react to trends, pivot content, and test new topics.
 Large organizations had meetings, approval processes, and bureaucracy.

-Third, consistency.
+Thirdly: Consistency.
 One person had a consistent voice, vision, and quality standard.
 Teams often produced inconsistent content of varying quality.

 Fifth: Passion.
 Individual content creators were often passionate about their niche.
 Staff journalists wrote about assigned topics, often without genuine interest.